 I'm afraid (tell) my wife that I gambled all our money away last night.

 I am looking forward to hearing from you soon.

-In addition to (increase) production, we need to lower our
+In addition to (increase) production, we need to lower our prices.

-a (be) honest with you, you don't have any chance of getting the post.
+(be) honest with you, you don't have any chance of getting the post.

 (tell) you the truth, I don't really know anything about this issue.

 30 Revision exercise.